-Ravensbourne will ensure that staff and students are made aware of the process for referring concerns regarding students at risk of being drawn into extremism or terrorism are referred internally (see 6 below).
-It will ensure that the following key layers of staff are trained in relation to Prevent related policies and procedures:

-- Student Services staff as they are involved in the welfare and safeguarding of our student body; - Course Leaders as they are best placed to identify students vulnerable to radicalisation and/or at risk of being drawn into terrorism; - Timetabling and Event staff who may be involved in facilitating meetings; - Front of house and security staff to ensure those involved in the physical security of the institution's estate have an awareness of the Prevent Duty; - Ravensbourne Students' Union (RSU) Officers as an influential layer in the student body.
+- 14. The University will ensure that staff and students are made aware of the process for referring concerns regarding students at risk of being drawn into extremism or terrorism are referred internally.
+It will ensure that the following key layers of staff are trained in relation to Prevent related policies and procedures: - a.
+Student Services staff as they are involved in the welfare and safeguarding of the student body; - b.
+Course Leaders as they are best placed to identify students vulnerable to radicalisation and/or at risk of being drawn into terrorism; - c.
+Timetabling and Event staff who may be involved in facilitating meetings; - d. front of house and security staff to ensure those involved in the physical security of the institution's estate have an awareness of the Prevent Duty; - e.
+Ravensbourne Students' Union (RSU) Officers as an influential layer in the student body.

-The Head of Student Services and Human Resources department will consult and deliver an annual programme of training in relation to radicalisation, extremism and the Safeguarding arrangements in place at Ravensbourne.
+The Head of Student Services and the Human Resources department will consult and deliver an annual course of training in relation to radicalisation, extremism and the Safeguarding arrangements in place at the University.

-6. Safe Guarding, Welfare and Pastoral Care
+Safeguarding, Welfare and Pastoral Care

-Radicalisation and Extremism have been incorporated in Ravensbourne's Safeguarding Children, Young People and Vulnerable Adults Policy and Procedures.

-The Head of Student Services is the Designated Safeguarding Lead (DSL) and as such is the Single Point of Contact (SPOC) for the implementation of the Safeguarding aspects of the Prevent Duty.

-Where a student or staff member has concerns that another student is expressing violent extremist views or is at risk of being drawn into violent extremism, these concerns should be referred to the Head of Student Services or any of the other Designated Safeguarding Officers (DSO) listed in the Safeguarding Policy and Procedure.
+- 15. Radicalisation and extremism have been incorporated into the University's Safeguarding Children, Young People and Vulnerable Adults Policy and Procedures found here. - 16.
+The Head of Student Services is the Designated Safeguarding Lead (DSL) and as such is the Single Point of Contact (SPOC) for the implementation of the safeguarding aspects of the Prevent Duty. - 17.
+Where a student or staff member has concerns that another student is expressing violent extremist views or is at risk of being drawn into violent extremism, these concerns should be referred to the Head of Student Services or any Designated Safeguarding Officer (DSO) listed in the Safeguarding Policy and Procedure. - 18.
 The Head of Student Services will offer confidential advice and guidance to staff in such cases on dealing with the issues reported, investigate further if it is believed necessary and/or arrange an intervention by Student Services.
-The Head of Student Services in evaluating a particular case may seek such advice from external professionals and agencies (eg Prevent Network Co-ordinator, Channel Panel) as is necessary and appropriate.

-It is anticipated that in the majority of cases the intervention would be supportive and safeguarding in nature.
-However, in some cases, within the Safeguarding procedure, the Head of Student Services having evaluated the case in hand, and depending on the circumstances or level of concern, may refer a case to appropriate external agencies (eg the Channel Panel for the particular local authority or the Police).
+The Head of Student Services in evaluating a case may seek such advice from external professionals and agencies (e.g. Prevent Network Co-ordinator, Channel Panel) as is necessary and appropriate. - 19.
+It is anticipated that in most cases the intervention would be supportive and safeguarding in nature.
+However, in some cases, within the safeguarding procedure, the Head of Student Services having evaluated the case in hand, and depending on the circumstances or level of concern, may refer a case to appropriate external agencies (e.g. the Channel Panel for the local authority or the police).
 In most cases, referral or information sharing will involve the consent of the student about whom the concern has been raised.
 However, it may involve the disclosure of personal information without consent of the subject in certain conditions (for example for the purposes of the prevention and detection of a crime).
-In such cases, the Head of Student Services will brief the Director of Compliance who will keep a confidential note of the case.
+In such cases, the Head of Student Services will brief the University Secretary and Chief Compliance Officer who will keep a confidential note of the case.